All Episodes

 Right.

-Primarily, I guess because of fuel efficiency, people have downsized to some extent their cars.
+Primarily, I guess, because of fuel efficiency, people have downsized to some extent their cars.

-So, you know, you start taxing windfall profits or or any or or or seriously erode the uh the long term potential profitability of a new refinery, you're not gonna get them getting built anyway.
+So you start taxing windfall profits or seriously erode the long-term potential profitability of a new refinery.

 That's what I mean.